MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 10. Build the project to compile objects.

+### Upgrade the application to the Business Central V15.0 platform

+1. Make backup of the database.
+2. Uninstall extensions from the tenants.
+3. Unpublish all extensions from the application server instance.
+4. Unpublish all system and application symbols.
-12. Run a technical upgrade on the application in the old database.
+5. Run a technical upgrade on the application in the old database.
 This will upgrade the system tables to the BC 15 platform.
 Start the Business Central Administration Shell as an admin, and run this command:

     ```
     Invoke-NAVApplicationDatabaseConversion -DatabaseServer navdevvm-0127\bcdemo -DatabaseName "demo database bc (14-0)"